oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 Ordinarily, you won't have to deal with the sample code on GitHub directly, but it's useful to understand what's happening under the hood.

 > New to OAuth 2.0?
-Check out this post to get started: [An Illustrated Guide to OAuth and OpenID Connect](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc)
+Check out this post to get started: [An Illustrated Guide to OAuth and OpenID Connect](/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc)

-**Note:** When you run `okta start`, your Okta Org URL and API Token are stored in: `~/.okta/okta.yaml`.
+**NOTE:** When you run `okta start`, your Okta Org URL and API Token are stored in: `~/.okta/okta.yaml`.
 It's the information in this file that the Okta CLI uses to perform operations on your Okta Org, like provisioning new OAuth 2.0 Clients.

 ## More Stuff You can Do with the Okta CLI